 “The other advantage to the hybrid approach is you can easily automate the meshing process,” Carrigan says.
 “Reliable and robust meshing is a must for optimization and if you’re analyzing hundreds or thousands of blade geometries this can be accomplished more easily using a hybrid meshing approach.”

 For the optimization algorithm, Carrigan used an in-house differential evolution algorithm which is a stochastic direct search method where the design parameters are represented by floating point values rather than binary strings.

 This is an attractive choice for design optimization where the characteristics of the solution space may not be known beforehand.
 Using ANSYS FLUENT as the solver, Carrigan next turned to Tecplot 360 to post-process the wind turbine CFD data and visually evaluate the vortex shedding following the optimization.
 After running the optimization, the leading edge vortex shedding occurring for the baseline geometry had been eliminated resulting in higher overall average torque and a 7% increase in efficiency.

 “Automating this portion of the process should help designers get these small wind turbines to market much more quickly,” says Carrigan.
 “You can use any independent tools, but for this particular problem we selected Pointwise for the geometry generation and meshing, ANSYS FLUENT for the solver, and Tecplot 360 for the wind turbine CFD post-processing,” he adds.
 “Being able to plug in a specific tool for a specific task gave us the ability to use the best tool for the task and yield the greatest optimization results.”

-For a more thorough technical discussion and demonstration of Carrigan’s automated process, watch the recorded Webinar Parametric Optimization for Vertical Axis Wind Turbines Design Using Independent CFD Tools.
+For a more thorough technical discussion and demonstration of Carrigan’s automated process, watch the recorded Webinar on YouTube Parametric Optimization for Vertical Axis Wind Turbines Design Using Independent CFD Tools.